Mae5tr0/shakuro_test_task/README.md

 We have two main strategies here - load more data from DB and process it in ruby or create more complicated SQL for receiving only what we want.
 I choose second way with more complicated queries.
-Advantages: more effective way for loading and processing data, disadvantages - complicated SQL and more difficult to support.
+Advantages: more effective way for loading and processing data, disadvantages - complicated SQL is more difficult to support, db specific